Generic Name: tetanus, diphtheria, acellular pertussis vaccine (Tdap) (TET a nus, dif THEER ee a, and ay SEL yoo ler per TUS iss)

 You should not receive a booster vaccine if you had a life threatening allergic reaction after the first shot.

-Becoming infected with diphtheria, pertussis, or tetanus is much more dangerous to your health than receiving Boostrix.
-However, like any medicine, this vaccine can cause side effects but the risk of serious side effects is extremely low.
+Becoming infected with diphtheria, pertussis, or tetanus is much more dangerous to your health than receiving this vaccine.
+However, like any medicine, Boostrix can cause side effects but the risk of serious side effects is extremely low.

-Get emergency medical help if you have any of these signs of an allergic reaction to Boostrix vaccine: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Boostrix: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 seizure (black-out or convulsions); or